MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 Modern search also supports enclosing search terms in quotes to refine results, similar to popular search engines.
 For example, searching `"blue chair"` returns no results because the item descriptions in the demonstration data are listed as **chair, blue**.
 This behavior mimics the legacy search.

 > [!NOTE]
-> - Modern search only searches columns that are designed for modern search, which is determined by a developer.
-If you're having trouble finding data that you know exists, try using the legacy search.
+> - Modern search only covers columns designated for it by a developer.
+If you can't find existing data, try the legacy search.
 >
->    Learn more about designing columns for modern search as a devloper at [Enable text search on table fields](/dynamics365/business-central/dev-itpro/developer/devenv-table-field-text-search).
+>    Learn more about designating columns for modern search at [Enable text search on table fields](/dynamics365/business-central/dev-itpro/developer/devenv-table-field-text-search).
 >
-> - If the **Use modern search** option isn't available on a page, there are two possible reasons:
+> - If the **Use modern search** option isn't available, it might be because:
->   - Modern search isn't enabled for your enviroment.
-As an administrator, enable the **Use optimized text search in lists** feature in the **Feature Management** page.
+>   - It isn't enabled for your enviroment.
+Administrators can enable **Use optimized text search in lists** feature in **Feature Management** page.
 Learn more in [Enabling new and upcoming features ahead of time](admin-feature-management.md).
->   - The list doesn't include any columns that are designed for the modern search.
+>   - The list doesn't include any columns that are designated for modern search.
-> - Modern search is the default method if it's enabled.
+> - Modern search is the default if enabled.

 ### Fine-tuning the search with filter criteria (legacy search only)